scientific-dev/quickmongo.py/README.md

 Simple wrapper for PyMongo written in python!
 This module is for those who don't know pymongo but want to use it but if you are using for a very large scale things i aka Science Spot will prefer you to use PyMongo or other Database because it might be slow but will not matter alot until you are doing multiple Operations with it!

 > **WARNINGS:** Quickmongo.py stores data as {'key': str, 'value': any} so if you stored values for the document something else, it will give you key error mostly....
 So try to keep a seperate collection for **QuickMongo.Py**.
-It will store in **python** collection as deault collection name...
+It will store in **python** collection as default collection name...

 # Quick Docs